 Stream channelization is not allowed under this RGP.
 For the purpose of this RGP, stream channelization includes, but is not limited to, narrowing the channel width, shortening the channel length, restricting channel access to its floodplain, constraining the channel's ability to migrate, or hardening the channel that causes more than minimal effects.
 Realignment of streams that do not result in stream channelization conditions is allowed under this RGP only if no practicable alternative exists.
-Those projects proposing stream realignment of more than 300 linear feet require a PCN (see Appendix F) and a compensatory mitigation plan or restoration plan, whichever is applicable.
+Appropriate geomorphological criteria for the site specific conditions must be included with any channel relocation design.
+Those projects proposing stream realignment of more than 300 linear feet require a PCN (see Appendix E) and a compensatory mitigation plan or restoration plan, whichever is applicable.

 This RGP shall become effective on the date of the signature of the District Engineers, or their authorized representative(s), and will automatically expire five years from that date unless the permit is modified, revoked, or extended before that date.
 Verifications by the USACE that an activity is authorized by this RGP are valid until the expiration date of this RGP unless this RGP is modified, revoked, or extended before that date.
-Activities that have been verified by the USACE as authorized under this RGP, and have commenced (i.e. are under construction, or are under contract to commence) by the verification expiration date, will remain authorized provided the activity is completed within 12 months of the date of expiration, modification, or revocation of the RGP, or by another date determined by the USACE for the specific case, whichever is later, unless discretionary authority is exercised on a case by case basis to modify, suspend, or revoke the authorization.
+Activities that have been verified by the USACE as authorized under this RGP, and have commenced, i.e. are under construction, or are under contract to commence, by the verification expiration date, will remain authorized provided the activity is completed within twelve months of the date of expiration, modification, or revocation of the RGP, or by another date determined by the USACE for the specific case, whichever is later, unless discretionary authority is exercised on a case-by-case basis to modify, suspend, or revoke the authorization.